Russia's war on Ukraine latest news: Zelenskiy says Ukraine will not yield one centimetre | Law-Order

 Reuters was not able to verify the Ukrainian reports. * Ukraine has received its first delivery of NASAMS and Apside air defence systems, its defence minister said.

-* Putin said 50,000 Russian soldiers called up as part of his mobilisation drive were now fighting with combat units in Ukraine, the Interfax news agency reported.
-DIPLOMACY

-* Ukraine doubled down on its tough stance on negotiations with Russia, saying they could only resume once the Kremlin relinquishes all Ukrainian territory and that Kyiv would fight on even if it is "stabbed in the back" by its allies. * The main condition for the resumption of negotiations with Russia would be the restoration of Ukraine's territorial integrity, said the secretary of Ukraine's National Security and Defence Council, Oleksiy Danilov.
+DIPLOMACY * Ukraine doubled down on its tough stance on negotiations with Russia, saying they could only resume once the Kremlin relinquishes all Ukrainian territory and that Kyiv would fight on even if it is "stabbed in the back" by its allies.

-* A senior presidential adviser, Mykhailo Podolyak, said Ukraine had never refused to negotiate with Russia and was ready for talks with its future leader but not with Vladimir Putin.
-His comments followed a Washington Post report saying the Biden administration was privately encouraging Ukrainian leaders to signal an openness to negotiate.
+* A leading ally of Russian President Vladimir Putin met Iran's President Ebrahim Raisi on a trip to deepen trade and security cooperation, as Moscow looks to shore up its economy and bolster its war effort in Ukraine.
 QUOTES

-"The activity of the occupiers remains at an extremely high level - dozens of attacks every day...We will not yield a single centimetre of our land," Zelenskiy said in his nightly video address.
-(Compiled by Michael Perry; Editing by Lincoln Feast.)
+* "They won't let me die in peace.
+I want to be able to die in peace at the end of my life," said Mariia Lytvynova, 92, about Russian shelling of Novoolexandrivka, a village in the territory recaptured by Ukrainian troops last month.
+(Compiled by Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)